 \section{Conclusion}

-\texttt{QUBO.jl} is presented as a feature-rich and easy-to-use tool for work with QUBO formulations, and interfacing with their solvers, standing out from other packages in the Quantum Optimization field.
+\texttt{QUBO.jl} is presented as an extensive tool for working with QUBO formulations and interfacing with their solvers, standing out from other packages in the Quantum Optimization field.
 Taking advantage of \texttt{ToQUBO.jl}'s fast reformulation routines, users can submit \texttt{JuMP} models to emergent QUBO devices as they would do with any other solver.
-Moreover, leveraging different architectures, each depending upon specific communication protocols, is simplified with \texttt{QUBOTools.jl}.
-In addition, with all three modules being open-source, anyone can contribute to their development and even define new solvers with \texttt{QUBODrivers.jl}, as discussed in Section \ref{sec:solver}, or create new file conversions with \texttt{QUBOTools.jl}.
+Moreover, leveraging different architectures, each depending on specific communication protocols, is simplified with \texttt{QUBOTools.jl}.
+In addition, since all three modules are open source, anyone can contribute to their development and even define new solvers with \texttt{QUBODrivers.jl}, as discussed in Section \ref{sec:solver}, or create new file conversions with \texttt{QUBOTools.jl}.

-Offering all three packages in \texttt{QUBO.jl} as a bundle make them easy to be integrated into the work of Optimization specialists, as it would be just an abstraction layer between their \texttt{JuMP} instances and quantum or classical sampling devices.
-As our project develops, both academia and industry will be able to use \texttt{QUBO.jl} as an all-in-one platform for quantum and hardware-accelerated methods, either by connecting their research pipelines to several available QUBO solvers or by publishing their own experimental hardware and algorithms to this growing ecosystem.
-Having no prerequisites needed, \texttt{QUBO.jl} addresses the gap between classical optimization and hardware-accelerated QUBO solvers~(e.g., coherent Ising machines, quantum annealers, and variational quantum algorithms), because it has almost no prerequisites for \texttt{JuMP} developers.
+Providing all three packages in \texttt{QUBO.jl} as a bundle makes them easy to integrate into optimization specialists' work, as it would be just an abstraction layer between their \texttt{JuMP} instances and quantum or classical sampling devices.
+As our project develops, both academia and industry will be able to use \texttt{QUBO.jl} as a platform for quantum and hardware-accelerated methods, either by connecting their research pipelines to several available QUBO solvers or by publishing their own experimental hardware and algorithms to this growing ecosystem. \texttt{QUBO.jl} addresses the gap between classical optimization and hardware-accelerated QUBO solvers~(e.g., coherent Ising machines, quantum annealers, and variational quantum algorithms), because it has almost no prerequisites for \texttt{JuMP} developers.
 Moreover, users of other algebraic modeling languages for Optimization only need to learn \texttt{JuMP} and not much about these emerging platforms.